xuantiep/xdeb-org/content/post/content-security-policy-headers-matomo-piwik-hugo.md

 ### Matomo analytics

-All my own sites use Matomo and they have a [Content-Security-Policy FAQ](https://matomo.org/faq/general/faq_20904/).
+All my own sites use Matomo and they have a [Content Security Policy FAQ](https://matomo.org/faq/general/faq_20904/).

 Create a `tracking.js` file and place this content it to it.